lionelroy/tdd-react-jest-enzyme/README.md

 	-----TEST PASS(GREEN)

 - The Personlist component tests is done and we can move on to a new component now...

 - TO BE CONTINUED...
 - Create library of TDD components and add more theory about TDD.

+<p>This Project is an extension of Steve Bishops youtube tutorial on TDD testing.</p>